-Buteyko Breathing Educational Programs for Children
+Healthy Breathing Habits for Children

 The Buteyko Breathing Technique is an alternative approach and is not the practice of medicine, psychology, or a form of psychotherapy, nor is it a substitute for seeking medical or psychological advice from an appropriate professional health-care provider.
 We want to make the important distinction between using the Buteyko Breathing Technique for health and well-being and the practice of medicine, psychology or any other licensed health-care profession.

-While we can't provide guarantees, the training gives children the opportunity to learn to clear their nose and start breathing through it rather than their mouth, then learn simple breathing exercises that can increase their respiratory capacity if they have asthma, allergies or are snoring.
+While we can't provide guarantees, the training gives children the opportunity to learn to clear their nose and start breathing through it rather than their mouth, then learn simple breathing exercises that can increase their respiratory strength.
+These are similar exercises taught to music students and athletes.

-Reasons for kids to learn Buteyko Breathing
+Reasons for kids to learn Healthy Breathing Habits based on Buteyko Breathing

 We explore different imagery with children, mostly from the animal kingdom, to help quiet their breathing.
 And part of the kids' exercise routine is active, wheras adults typically sit or stand the whole time.

 We play a lot of fun games with the children to bring the principles to life.